In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 If you’re not traveling a lot right now and concerned about paying the high annual fee for a credit card that offers Priority Pass Select membership, there are some strategies you can use to get more for your membership:

 - If you travel infrequently, consider credit cards with limited free visits.
 A card with a limited number of Priority Pass visits that charges a much lower annual fee may be beneficial for occasional travelers who want the convenience of lounge access without all the luxury benefits (and pricetag) of a premium rewards card.
 The Hilton Honors American Express Surpass Card can be a good option if you like Hilton properties.
-You can visit Priority Pass lounges 10 times per year and you’ll pay just a $95 annual fee, $0 intro annual fee for the first year (Offer expires 8/25/2021.)
-(See Rates & Fees) to carry the card.
+You can visit Priority Pass lounges 10 times per year and you’ll pay just a $95 annual fee (See Rates & Fees) to carry the card.

 Especially for frequent travelers, Priority Pass membership can make unavoidable time spent in airports more comfortable.
 But instead of paying for membership out of pocket, consider a credit card that offers lounge access as a cardholder benefit.
 For a similar cost to Priority Pass membership alone, you can get access to lounges worldwide, plus rewards on your regular spending and additional benefits to use at home as well as on your next big trip.